i-chenene/i-chenene/README.md

 ---
 ## Profil

-Master’s student in Mathematics and Artificial Intelligence at Universit´e Paris-Saclay (Orsay campus).
+Master’s student in Mathematics and Artificial Intelligence at Université Paris-Saclay (Orsay campus).
 Interested in statistics and machine learning, seeking a 4–5 month research internship starting April 2025 in the Paris area.

 ## Contact